-Most respondents hold an honor's degree/Btech qualification, with more than 70% having work experience of more than ten years.
+Most of the respondents hold an honor's degree/Btech qualification, with more than 70% having work experience of more than ten years.

-Environmental sustainability hurdles impact environmental management accounting for food and beverage manufacturing companies based on correlation and regression research.
-In order to show a connection between environmental sustainability and environmental management accounting in food and beverage manufacturing enterprises, Pearson's correlation coefficient was used.
-The findings of the statistical analysis are presented in Table 2.
+Correlation and regression analysis influence of barriers to environmental sustainability on environmental management accounting on food and beverage manufacturing firms.
+Pearson's correlation coefficient was utilized to demonstrate a link between environmental sustainability and environmental management accounting in food and beverage manufacturing companies.
+Table 2 shows the results of the statistical analysis.